Lovebirds Ranbir Kapoor & Alia Bhatt Hang Out Together In New York & Their Pics Are 'Aww'some!

 - Make your #TravelGoals Happen With The Long Weekend Calendar Of 2019!

 Ranbir Kapoor and Alia Bhatt have been painting New York red with their romance.
 Known to be generally discreet about their personal life, the lovebirds have lately been spotted hanging out together.
-After pictures and videos of the 'Raazi' actress ringing in with her beau Ranbir and his family in the Big Apple gave us some major 'aww' moments, we recently came across some new photos of Ranbir and Alia.
+After pictures and videos of the 'Raazi' actress ringing in New Year with her beau Ranbir and his family in the Big Apple gave us some major 'aww' moments, we recently came across some new photos of Ranbir and Alia.

 The couple posed with their fans in NY and looked no longer hesistant about hiding their relationship.
 Check out the pictures here-